apiato/apiato/docs/_docs/features/code-generator.md

 Note that **all** generators automatically inherit the options `--container` and `--file` (these are documented as well in the help page).
 Furthermore, a generator may have specific options as well (e.g., the `--ui` (user-interface) to generate something for).

+<a name="custom-stubs"></a>

+# Custom Code Stubs (aka.
+Customizing the Generator)

+If you don't like the automatically generated code (or would like to adapt it to your specific needs) you can do this quite easily.
+The existing `Generators` allow to read `custom stubs` from the `app/Ship/Generators/CustomStubs` folder.
+The name of file needs to be the same as in `vendor/apiato/core/Generator/Stubs`.

+Say, if you like to change the `config.stub`, simply copy the file to `app/Ship/Generators/CustomStubs/config.stub` and start adapting it to your needs.
+If you run the respective command (e.g., in this case `php artisan apiato:generate:configuration`) this would read your specific `config.stub` file instead the pre-defined one!

 <a name="contributing"></a>